Skip To Main Content

 3. Mounjaro (tirzepatide) injection Right

-4. What is the incidence of injection site reactions associated with Mounjaro® (tirzepatide) use in adults with type 2 diabetes?
+4. What is the incidence of injection site reactions associated with Mounjaro® (tirzepatide) use in adults and pediatrics with type 2 diabetes?

 Search Mounjaro (tirzepatide) injection (type in keywords)